Easy Chicken Salad Recipe –

 What makes this an easy recipe is the convenience of canned pre-cooked chicken.
 These cans of chicken last for years (don't forget to check the date stamp on the can!) and are a great stand-in for fresh chicken.

-Serve this variety of chicken salad mix on this fantastic Fresh Bread or use this alternate fast bread recipe!
+Serve your chicken salad on this fantastic Fresh Bread (click for recipe!)

-If you have a couple of spare cans of tuna lying around, then try your hand at making our tasty tuna salad too!
-The tuna salad is a breeze to make.
+If you have a couple of spare cans of tuna lying around, then try our tasty tuna salad too!
+The tuna salad is also breeze to make.

 Whenever tuna and chicken cans go on sale, you bet I stock up on them, and so should you—put it away at today's prices, because you don't know how much more they will cost next week or next month.